 For example, the person-to-person payment service Venmo uses Plaid to connect with banks and credit unions to transfer funds.
 Betterfin uses Envestnet Yodlee to get access to cash flow data to facilitate small business loans.
-When a customer signs up for Venmo or Betterfin, they give those fintech companies access to their bank accounts using data aggregators.
+When someone signs up for Venmo or Betterfin, they give those fintech companies access to their bank accounts using data aggregators.

 The Spanish banking giant BBVA USA, for example, has a mobile app and online banking tool that allows customers to track spending using all their checking, savings and credit card accounts, inside and outside the bank.
 Customers can pre-set budget limits inside the tool and watch the colors change from green to yellow to red as they near or exceed their spending limits.
 The tool also allows customers to pay off debt and forecast cash flow.

-Financial institutions also can use data aggregators to sell products and services to customers.
+Financial institutions also can use data aggregators to suggest products and services to customers.
 The aggregators can tell you which customers have an auto loan with a competitor or what interest rates customers pay on a competitor’s mortgage.
 Banks and credit unions can use that information to target customers for specific offers that will be attractive to them.
 Data aggregators are also used by financial institutions to ensure compliance with Bank Secrecy Act and know-your-customer regulatory requirements.

-Data aggregators can verify identities and retrieve names, phone numbers, addresses and emails for account holders.
-Data aggregators are also used to autofill applications for customers, who then verify the accuracy of the autofill, speeding up new customer applications and onboarding.
+Data aggregators can also serve clerical functions.
+They verify identities and retrieve names, phone numbers, addresses, and emails for account holders.
+Data aggregators are used to autofill applications for customers, who then verify the accuracy of the autofill, speeding up new customer applications and onboarding.